IRMS Frozen Egg Donor Program New Jersey / New York

 How to Find a Frozen Egg Donor in New Jersey / New York

 IRMS Donor Egg Bank Partners

 Since its inception in 2012, Donor Egg Bank USA has been at the forefront of donor egg banking.
 DEB USA was created by the largest frozen egg donation programs across the U.S. and was the first company to effectively transport vitrified donor eggs between fertility practices.
 Donor Egg Bank USA was established through a partnership of reproductive science centers to meet the needs of doctors and patients requiring access not only to a diverse database of egg donors, but also more affordable options and faster treatment.
 DEB USA proudly joined the California Cryobank family in 2016.

 My Egg Bank

 My Egg Bank was IRMS’ first frozen donor egg partner.
 MyEggBank was founded with a simple mission: to help people become parents.
 Early on, MEB recognized the clinical advantages that oocyte vitrification (egg freezing) could bring to those who needed to conceive using donor egg.
-They understood that, compared to traditional fresh donation, using vitrified donor eggs could be more convenient, clinically efficient, and less expensive for patients-with equal or greater success rates.
-This vision led to the establishment of MyEggBank in 2010 and thousands of live births from vitrified donor eggs.
+They understood that, compared to traditional fresh donation, using vitrified donor eggs could be more convenient, clinically efficient, and less expensive for patients with equal or greater success rates.
+This vision led to the establishment of MyEggBank in 2010 and subsequently thousands of live births from vitrified donor eggs.
 MyEggBank is the #1 frozen donor egg bank in North America.
 They have helped thousands of people grow their families their innovative technology, extensive selection of donors, and compassionate care for each family.